undertheseanlp/playground/wip_vlsp2020_dp/README.md

 *Figure 1: Biaffine Attention for Neural Dependency Parsing*

-We try to make [supar code](https://github.com/yzhangcs/parser) work on Vietnamese Dependency Parsing task.
+We use codebase from [supar code](https://github.com/yzhangcs/parser) work on Vietnamese Dependency Parsing task.

 ### Dataset